mondele/btt-writer-docs/docs/dImport.rst

 This requires an Internet connection.

-If you are logged into translationStudio with a server account, choosing this option opens a screen with a list of all your server online projects.
+If you are logged into BTT Writer with a server account (either WA's or Door43's content server), choosing this option opens a screen with a list of all your server online projects.

 You could also search for another user's project: